Final version of Trans-Pacific trade deal released, rules pushed by U.S. on ice

 The 11 remaining nations, led by Japan, finalized a revised trade pact in January, called the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 It is expected to be signed in Chile on March 8.

-The deal will reduce tariffs in economies that together amount to more than 13 percent of the global GDP - a total of $10 trillion.
-With the U.S., it would have represented 40 percent.
+The deal will reduce tariffs in economies that together amount to more than 13 percent of global GDP - a total of $10 trillion.
+With the United States, it would have represented 40 percent.

 “The big changes with TPP 11 are the suspension of a whole lot of the provisions of the agreement.
 They have suspended many of the controversial ones, particularly around pharmaceuticals,” said Kimberlee Weatherall, professor of law at the University of Sydney.